 I am unpacking my library.
 Yes, I am.
 The books are not yet on the shelves, not yet touched by the mild boredom of order.
 I cannot march up and down their ranks to pass them in review before a friendly audience.
 You need not fear any of that.
 Instead, I must ask you to join me in the disorder of crates that have been wrenched open, the air saturated with the dust of wood, the floor covered with torn paper, to join me among the piles of volumes that are seeing daylight again after two years of darkness.

-Arendt tells us in her introduction, (Benjamin was her brother-in-law as well as a colleague) in Benjamin’s life and work, everything is collected and gathered and more importantly, everything mattered.
+Arendt tells us in her introduction (Benjamin was her brother-in-law as well as a colleague) that in Benjamin’s life and work, everything was collected and gathered, and, more importantly, everything mattered.
 Everything mattered so much that Benjamin was never able to define or limit himself clearly:

 His erudition was great, but he was no scholar; his subject matter comprised text and their interpretation, but he was no philologist; he was greatly attracted not by religion but by theology and the theological type of interpretation for which the text itself is sacred, but he was no theologian.
 He was a born writer, but his greatest ambition was to produce a work consisting entirely of quotations.

 Memory was central to Benjamin’s writing; he believed through memory we pull consciousness.
 But memory depends on space, place, and time.
 Without such contextualization it can disintegrate.2

 This applies to art, in particular.
-Benjamin’s seminal essay about the reproduction and intrinsic meaning of art, he writes “even the most perfect reproduction of a work of art is lacking in one element: its presence in time and space, its unique existence at the place where it happens to be.”
+In Benjamin’s seminal essay about the reproduction and intrinsic meaning of art, he writes “Even the most perfect reproduction of a work of art is lacking in one element: its presence in time and space, its unique existence at the place where it happens to be.”